SAP/odata-vocabularies/docs/v2-annotations.md

 ## AtomPub Service Document

 <a href="http://tools.ietf.org/html/rfc5023">AtomPub</a> allows extending the service document with elements and attributes from XML namespaces other than AtomPub.
-The following sections describe which elements of the service document (namespace prefix <code>app</code>) can be annotated with attributes and elements from the namespace `http://www.sap.com/Protocols/SAPData` (namespace prefix <code>sap</code>) and from the namespace <a href="http://www.w3.org/2005/Atom">http://www.w3.org/2005/Atom</a> (namespace prefix <code>atom</code>), and what these annotations mean.
+The following sections describe which elements of the service document (namespace prefix <code>app</code>) can be annotated with attributes and elements from the namespace `http://www.sap.com/Protocols/SAPData` (namespace prefix <code>sap</code>) and from the namespace <code><a href="http://www.w3.org/2005/Atom">http://www.w3.org/2005/Atom</a></code> (namespace prefix <code>atom</code>), and what these annotations mean.

 ### Element `app:service`